2020 in Queensland soccer

-The 2020 Football Queensland season was the eight season since NPL Queensland commenced as the top tier of Queensland men’s football.
+The 2020 Football Queensland season was the eighth season since NPL Queensland commenced as the top tier of Queensland men’s football.
 This season was also the third season of the Football Queensland Premier League which occupied the second tier in Queensland men’s football in 2020.

 Below NPL Queensland and the FQPL was a regional structure of ten zones with their own leagues.
 The strongest of the zones was Football Brisbane with its senior men’s competition consisting of four divisions.

 The COVID-19 pandemic halted the season for a short period of time in all competitions, however all competitions in Queensland were completed.

-League Tables
+Men's League Tables

 2020 National Premier Leagues Queensland

 The NPL Premier normally qualifies for the national NPL finals series, but the 2020 National Premier Leagues finals series was cancelled in July.